Onsite Foot Surgeries in Brooklyn, NY

 POSTOPERATIVE CARE

 An orthotic could be recommended to control the abnormal biomechanical forces and thus prevent recurrence of the symptoms.
-In addition to the surgeries listed here, we also offer flat foot surgery, bunion surgery in NYC, as well as other valuable services.
+In addition to the onsite foot surgeries listed here, we also offer flat foot surgery, bunion surgery in NYC, as well as other valuable services.